aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.

-Last update: Tue Feb 10 06:04:25 2026
+Last update: Wed Feb 11 06:00:56 2026

 ### Let's play! 🎮